By Matt Stevens

 The energy label you see in the shop or online will give you an indication of where the washer-dryer sits in terms of energy use, but it doesn’t give you the full picture.

-In every one of our washer-dryer reviews, and the costs calculator, we show how much each machine costs to run in pounds sterling – and that’s the kind of information that you won’t find on the energy label.
+In every one of our washer-dryer reviews, we show how much each machine costs to run in pounds sterling – and that’s the kind of information that you won’t find on the energy label.

 The washer-dryers energy label is calculated based on tests with machines filled to the brim.
 But in Which? tests, we find out how much energy machines consume based on how people actually use them in the home.